darizotas/ta-windows-wec/README.md

 ### Configuration and troubleshooting

-The TA-windows-wec brings only two configuration items that are present in the configuration file *etc\default\ta-windows-wec_settings.conf*
+The TA-windows-wec brings only two configuration items that are present in the configuration file *etc\default\ta-windows-wec_settings.conf*.

 #### Logging